Scopsula/Labyrinth/README.md

 Made on Linux, may work on other systems

 Building on Linux:
+- Depends on illwill (non-blocking input for entities to move live)
 - build.sh will create the required directories and compile everything needed

 Configuration: